 Expanded farm building standards

-Changes have also been made to the General Exempt Development Code to make it easier to build low impact farm buildings.
+We have changed the general exempt development code to make it easier to build farm buildings.

-- larger farm buildings, including sheds, silos, grain storage bunkers and stock holding yards, can be approved without planning or building approval
+- don’t need planning or building approval for larger farm buildings, including sheds, silos, grain bunkers and stock yards

-- appropriate standards, such as height limits and setbacks, will be introduced for various types of farm buildings.
+- will have to obey the standards for matters such as height limits and setbacks for various types of farm buildings.

-Existing exempt development restrictions will apply to farm buildings.
-This means the changes do not apply on land that is:
+Existing exempt development restrictions will apply.
+The changes do not apply on land that is:

-- a declared area of outstanding biodiversity value, declared critical habitat or a wilderness area
+- a declared area of outstanding biodiversity value, critical habitat or wilderness

 - a heritage item or contains a heritage item

-- excluded under Schedule 4 of the State Policy.
+- excluded under schedule 4 of the Codes SEPP.

 View the new farm building standards.